gohanko/yiikuochong.com/content/posts/hi-hive-reborn-reverse-engineering-part-1/index.md

 ![Image of API constants](./images/api_constants.png "Image of API constants")

-> NOTE: Through comparing the `bundle` file for v1.0.2 and v2.3.1, I found out that the `API_DOMAIN` is not pointing to `www.silverlakemobility.com` anymore, it is now pointing to `www.hi-hive.com`.
-A good thing to keep in mind.
+> NOTE: Through comparing v1.0.2 and v2.3.1, I found out that `API_DOMAIN` is not pointing to `www.silverlakemobility.com` anymore, it is now pointing to `www.hi-hive.com`.

 To implement the application, we only need to figure out some of the endpoints not all.